Project 4: Breaking anonymized data

 How to start

 This Citi Bike public dataset is hosted in Google BigQuery and is included in BigQuery’s 1TB/mo of free tier processing.
 This means that if you register for a Google Cloud account, you receive 1TB of free BigQuery processing every month, which can be used to run queries on this public dataset.
+However, you do not need to use Bigtable if you do not want to; you can use any analytics platform that you like.

 BigQuery is a remarkable interface to Google’s most powerful data analytics tools.
 It operates on thousands of machines at a time, and can handle petabyte-scale datasets.
 In our case, the Citi Bike dataset is <10Gb, and thus the queries you need to run will finish within seconds.